OfficeDev/skype-docs/Skype/AppSDK/Feedback.md

 ---
-title: Submit your questions, bugs, feature requests, and contributions
+title: Submit your questions, bugs, feature requests, and contributions forever
 ---

 # Submit your questions, bugs, feature requests, and contributions